webfox/laravel-inertia-dataproviders/README.md

 Controllers in Laravel are meant to be slim.
 We have Form Requests to extract our the validation & authorization logic and our display logic is in our views, so why do we still insist on making our controllers handle fetching the data for those views?

-This is especially evident in Inertia applications due to the introduction of concepts like lazy props.
+This is especially evident in Inertia applications due to the introduction of concepts like lazy and deferred props.

 Data providers extract the data composition for your Inertia views into their own classes.
 Inertia data providers may prove particularly useful if multiple routes or controllers within your application always needs a particular piece of data.